jaelyntran/QuickRecap-Discord-Bot/README.md

-This project contains a word count ranking Discord app written in JavaScript
+This project contains a message summary Discord app written in JavaScript